Blind-Striker/clash-royale-client-dotnet/README.md

 ## Synchronous Wrappers

-For synchronous calls Task extension method `RunSync` can be used.
+For synchronous calls, Task extension method `RunSync` can be used.

 ```csharp
 var player = playerClient.GetPlayerResponseAsync(playerTag).RunSync(); ;